 O'Brien's Lesson on Art and Metaphysics

 A third eye.
 Defined as a spiritual concept associated with enlightenment, W. Patrick O’Brien believes he has one.
 This figurative third eye views and interprets the physical elements of light, shapes, and colors beyond what is considered typical, mundane, or prevailing.
 It clarifies and removes all ambiguity to Patrick's visualizations.
 It is what motivates and creates.

 Patrick has always been fascinated by the dichotomies or polar differences of our existence: light or dark, love or hate, true or false, black or white.
 He believes we can define all things under these basic categories.
 These dualities dictate how we live.and how we view the world.
 And how we interpret sensory input.
 We see what is in front of us, as well as what is inside our minds (our mind’s eye).
+There is a difference in "looking " and "seeing".
 It is no surprise to Patrick that “image” is the root word of “imagination”, which is defined as the faculty of forming mental images.
 His visualizations are mental images of light and shadow, interpreted atypically to bring to focus the duality of the mundane and the ethereal, the abstract and the natural.
 According to Patrick, no other artist describes his motivation better than Rene Magritte, who stated:

 "Too often we tend to reduce what is strange to what is familiar.
 I intend to restore the familiar to the strange."